 You can use an ABAP namespace in the ABAP environment.
 If you have registered a namespace at SAP, it is automatically provided during provisioning.
 For more information on namespaces, see SAP note How to reserve a namespace and ONE Support Launchpad application Development Namespace Application.
 A developer key and repair key are created and assigned automatically by the ABAP system.
 In the namespace application, you can search for your key assignments by filtering for installation number = “CLOUDSYSTM” .

 - If you want to transport business configuration content across ABAP systems, create a software component of type “Business Configuration”.
-For details on how to work with business configuration data, see Business Configuration for SAP Cloud Platform ABAP Environment.
+For details on how to work with business configuration data, see Business Configuration for SAP BTP ABAP Environment.

 There are two git-based transport mechanisms in the ABAP environment.